 2. Compact design: The AmScope SE305-P is a lightweight and compact microscope that is easy to take with you wherever you go.

 3. Dual eyepieces: This model has a dual eyepiece design that allows you to view both the left and right images simultaneously.
-This allows for a more complete and accurate picture.
+This allows for a completer and more accurate picture.

 4. Built-in camera: It also has a built-in camera that allows you to take pictures and videos of your specimens.